StefanBloemheuvel/GCNTimeseriesRegression/README.md

 ### This is the anonymized page that will be freely assessible in the future.

 The code of the GCN can be executed by running main.py.
-In the data folder, the input_ci.npy file from the following page should be placed: https://zenodo.org/record/5767221 \n The input_cw.npy file should be place in data/othernetwork
+In the data folder, the input_ci.npy file from the following page should be placed: https://zenodo.org/record/5767221 /n The input_cw.npy file should be place in data/othernetwork